How to Keep Your Money Safe While Traveling

 The world has many different customs, cultures, foods, languages, and, of course, currencies.
-While navigating food and language can be an adventure, showing up unprepared to pay for your yurt rental in Mongolia or a Fair Isle sweater in Galway can be incredibly stressful.
+While navigating food and language can be an adventure, showing up unprepared to pay for your yurt rental in Mongolia or for a Fair Isle sweater in Galway can be incredibly stressful.

 Before you hit the road or the airport (or the airport to the road), make sure you have the right combination of cash and credit cards to ensure your journey is a smooth one.
 You wouldn’t want to miss out on the best taco in all of Mexico City because of a simple misjudgment.

-Here are a few tips for making sure you have a handle on your money while you’re out exploring the world:
+Here are a few tips for making sure you have a handle on your money while you’re out exploring the world.

 Cash is king.

-The general rule is to bring enough cash to cover your expenses—taxis, food, emergency coffee, —for the first 24 hours of your trip or until you can find an ATM.
+The general rule is to bring enough cash to cover your expenses — taxis, food, emergency coffee — for the first 24 hours of your trip or until you can find an ATM.
 Pay for hotels, car rentals, and larger purchases on a credit card, but keep cash on hand for smaller sales at local businesses.